-Create a disaster preparedness plan, including information like safe evacuation protocols and emergency contact information, so your employees know what to do if they are onsite when sudden weather strikes.
+Create a severe weather plan for your business, including information like safe evacuation protocols and emergency contact information, so your employees know what to do if they are onsite when sudden weather strikes.
 If there is inclement weather in the forecast, maintain communication with your employees to ensure their safety and keep them updated when the schedule changes.
+Labor management software can help you quickly adapt your staffing schedule, sending an automatic alert to your employees, and send mass communication to staff to inform them of operational changes.
 An open line of communication also helps your employees share resources and access necessities like food, water, and electricity, in difficult conditions.

 3. Limit or suspend service when necessary

 It’s not an easy decision to limit operations, but the safety of your guests and employees will always come before monthly sales.
 When a travel advisory means it is no longer safe for your employees to come into work, it’s a good idea to limit or suspend operations depending on the severity of the inclement weather.
-In this case, you will want to turn off, or pace, your online ordering and reservations.
-You don’t want guests thinking you’re open when you’re not and risking their own safety to visit your location.
+In this case, you will want to turn off, or pace, your online ordering and reservations if running a restaurant.
+Likewise, if you run a service business or retail shop, you may want to pause online appointment booking and ecommerce sales.
+You don’t want customers thinking you’re open when you’re not and risking their own safety to visit your location.

 4. Inform your customers

-You don’t want guests thinking your business is open during a major storm and risking their own safety to visit your location.
-Keep your guests up to date by sending an email update and posting on your social media.
-This can help you spread the word about reopening and get your loyal customers back to supporting your business as soon as possible.
+You don’t want customers thinking your business is open during a major storm and risking their own safety to visit your location.
+Keep them up to date by sending an email update and posting on your social media.
+Update your Google Business Profile with modified or business-as-usual hours, so that any potential customers searching for your business see correct information.
+Marketing tools for small business can help you spread the word about reopening and get your loyal customers back to supporting your business as soon as possible.